Toric varieties of Loday's associahedra and noncommutative cohomological field theories: Introduction

 with the exact same properties.
-We also define an analogue of the Givental group action which then can be used, on the one hand, to construct an explicit identification of $\ncHyperCom$ with the homotopy quotient $\ncBV / \Delta$, similarly to \cite{KMS2013}, and, on the other hand, to provide a conceptual framework for B\"orjeson products.
-Finally, we are able to show that the toric varieties of Loday associahedra are De Concini--Procesi wonderful models of certain hyperplane arrangements which we call ``noncommutative braid arrangements''. \\
+We also define an analogue of the Givental group action on noncommutative cohomological field theories using the intersection theory for brick manifolds, which we develop in detail.
+It can be used, on the one hand, to construct an explicit identification of $\ncHyperCom$ with the homotopy quotient $\ncBV / \Delta$, similarly to \cite{KMS2013}, and, on the other hand, to provide a conceptual framework for B\"orjeson products.
+Finally, we are able to show that the toric varieties of Loday associahedra are De Concini--Procesi wonderful models of certain hyperplane arrangements which we call ``noncommutative braid arrangements''.
+The toric varieties of the permutahedra \cite{Pro90}, also known as Losev--Manin moduli spaces \cite{LosevManin}, are, in fact, wonderful models of the same subspace arrangements but a different ``building set''.\footnote{Losev--Manin moduli spaces are examples of moduli spaces of curves with weighted marked points introduced by Hassett~\cite{Has03}.
+Hence, it is most natural to ask whether the toric varieties of the associahedra are examples of Hassett spaces as well.
+It turns out that the answer to this question is negative; this follows from a recent paper \cite{FJR14} where all graph associahedra for which the toric varieties are Hassett spaces are classified. }

 The interpretation of the moduli spaces of genus zero curves with marked points as De Concini--Procesi wonderful models was behind the result of \cite{EHKR10} on the homology operad of the real loci of the moduli spaces of curves.
 We demonstrate that their result admits a natural noncommutative counterpart as well: we introduce a noncommutative version of $2$-Gerstenhaber algebras and prove that the homology ns operad of the real brick operad is isomorphic to the operad encoding them.